This guide has everything you need to know about marketing.

 4. Analyze the data you compiled.

-Once the collecting of data is done, you’ll have to organize it and discard the useless information and analyze those details that are relevant for your marketing research.
+Once the data collection is done, you’ll have to organize it and discard the useless information and analyze those details relevant to your marketing research.
 More often than not, you’ll have too much data, so it’s advisable to calculate averages.

 The more specific your analysis is, the better.
 Yet, it will depend on what kind of information you need to obtain.
 You must keep records of the results as they might be useful for future comparisons.